ashwanth1109/ashwanth-ar/src/articles/Credo.md

 But I do have a strong belief system that governs my actions on a daily basis.
 This system is my truth.
 It is the way I perceive the world.
 We each have our own.
 A system that evolves for each of us over the entire course of our lives.
 Sometimes faster, sometimes slower.
 Up until the age of 23, I was constantly gathering wisdom from those around me.
 I consider myself fortunate to have met the erudite mentors and peers that I have had in life.
 My beliefs constantly fluctuated but this was a journey that had to pan out in its own time and there would be no rushing it.

+## The antithesis of my very being

 2018 was an interesting year in my life.
+Alongside fluctuating beliefs, I had been incredibly indecisive about my career path.
+I had a degree in Electronics Engineering and a masters in Management Studies.
+A few fundamental computer science classes had revealed a sliver of a programmer in me during my first year in undergraduate.
+Against what conventional wisdom would seem to suggest, I chose to become a computer engineer although I knew very little about the field.
+Clearly if I had to justify this as a career choice, I had a lot of catching up to do to even think about being at par with those who have studied computers for 4 years.

+As a personal hobby, I chose to learn the piano (or a keyboard if I was being technically accurate).
+I took a few classes as a kid, classes so obscure that my knowledge in music theory was almost non-existential up until that point.
+If you'd ask anyone who I've gone to school with (and that's over 19 years of education mind you), they'd say they had never even seen me close to a piano, let alone play it and they'd be right.

+I cannot justify why or how I made these choices.
+It could have very well been a flip of the coin and these choices were made for me.
+It was as if I had prepared for something up until that point and then I decided to erase the chalkboard and got all set to start again.

+It felt like the antithesis of my very being. . .

+But as bizarre as my choices seemed at the time, the one thing that I was certain about is - this is what I want to do and there would be no changing my mind.
+Atleast I had a decision made which was more than what I could say about my past.

-It was in January of that year that I decided to forge my beliefs based on my experiences thus far, leading up to that moment.
-At the time, I was reading a number of books which granularly coalesced my beliefs into principles of concrete substance.
+It was in January of that year that I decided to forge my beliefs based on my experiences thus far, centered around these choices.
+I started reading a few books which granularly coalesced my beliefs into principles of concrete substance.
 Through my readings (and several re-readings) of these books, I had put together my core beliefs.
 Unlike the ever fleeting beliefs from my past these remained unchanged.
 It has undergone a few natural tweaks that stemmed from my discussions of these beliefs with others but I'm convinced in my way of life.
 This page summarizes the bible I live by and is my record of continuing to fervently stick to its beliefs while keeping an open mind to criticism & change from those around me.

 ## The 10,000 hour goal and how I sold my soul to the Devil